 Establishing paternity in Arizona is the legal process of determining the biological father of the child.
 With an unmarried couple, paternity establishment is also the first step toward asserting parental rights.
-Until the man is proven to be the child’s biological father, or voluntarily acknowledges paternity, he has no enforceable parental rights to access and custody.
+Until the man is proven to be the child’s biological father either by a court-ordered paternity test or voluntarily acknowledges paternity, he has no enforceable parental rights to access and custody.
 If the child is in the mother’s care and control, then she may allow or withhold visitation as she chooses.

 The child custody issues that unmarried parents encounter in Arizona differ in some ways from those faced by their married counterparts.
 (The parents might be married, but not to each other.)
 With a child born to married parents, the husband is presumed to be the child’s father.
 When unmarried parents have a child, but paternity, legal decision-making, and parenting time have not yet been established, then the instability and unpredictability of each parent’s access to the child can be very detrimental for everyone involved.

 An unmarried father desiring regular, meaningful contact with his child should consult an experienced paternity establishment lawyer in Arizona.
-Just as a mother desiring joint legal decision-making with scheduled parenting time for the child’s father should consult with a family lawyer near you about creating a parenting plan.
+Just as a mother desiring joint legal decision-making with scheduled parenting time, the child’s father should also consult with a family lawyer about creating a parenting plan.

 If you are an unmarried father who wants legal decision-making and a dependable parenting time schedule, then you must first establish that you are indeed the child’s biological parent.
 Logically, paternity establishment always comes before child custody proceedings.
-Only after paternity is established (either by the father’s voluntary acknowledgment or by the court’s finding of paternity upon DNA evidence) can an unmarried parent seek custody.
+Only after paternity is established (either by the father’s voluntary acknowledgment or by cour-ordered paternity test finding upon DNA evidence) can an unmarried parent seek custody.